mjen9803/mjen9803-tracker/README.md

 #### Installation

 The following are installations used to support the development of this Web Application.
+The following section outlines the application configuration.

 Install Git
 1. Sign into GitHub Account